etheromcoin/e-nomp/README.md

 Discord
 * https://discord.gg/xmWd3yy

-If your pool uses ZNY-NOMP let us know and we will list your website here.
+If your pool uses V-NOMP let us know and we will list your website here.

-### Some pools using ZNY-NOMP or node-stratum-pool module:
+### Some pools using V-NOMP or node-stratum-pool module:

 * [Instapool.xyz](https://instapool.xyz/)
 * [mofumofu.me - BitZeny Mining Pool](https://zny.mofumofu.me/)